Views

 • More actions icon More Actions

-• Toggle Follow Cursor (links the Sigasi Projects View with the editor)
+• Follow Cursor: links the Sigasi Projects View with the editor

-Initially, the Hierarchy View will be empty.
-To use the Hierarchy View, right-click an entity, architecture, or module name in the editor and select Set as Top Level from the pop-up menu.
-This will populate the Hierarchy View with the structure of your top level.
+Initially, the Design Hierarchy View will be empty.
+To populate it, right-click an entity, architecture, or module name in the editor and select Set as Top Level from the context menu.
+This will populate the design hierarchy with the structure of your top level.

-As you make changes to the design, the Hierarchy View will not automatically refresh.
-To refresh the Hierarchy View, use the refresh button (Refresh icon).
+As you make changes to the design, the view won’t automatically refresh.
+To refresh the design hierarchy, use the refresh button (Refresh icon).

-These buttons are available in the Hierarchy View:
+These buttons are available in the Design Hierarchy View:

 • Only show instantiations icon (enabled) Only show Instantiations (enabled)